 After the 3rd hole, you come to one of the very good things about this golf course, a bar.
 Yes, there is a little kitchen/café/bar there to cater to your needs.
 As I was staying at the all-inclusive resort attached to the course, I opted for the all-inclusive food and drink as well.
 This meant that anything I wanted was mine to enjoy.
 I grabbed a breakfast burrito (cooked on the spot for me) and a Gatorade and I was off the 4th tee.
 The barman suggested that instead I have the Screwdriver (Vodka & orange juice) but it was only 8am.
 The 4th is a long uphill par 5 with a huge bunker on the right hand side of the fairway.
 I liked this hole because although the changes in elevation were already happening, this hole started the climb up to what looked like quite a big mountain side.
 I was hoping I could hit off it or at least get a great view to grab a few photos.

 Hole 5 is only a shortish par 4, but with the mountain looming to the left, it doglegs around to the right and the green remains mostly hidden from view.
 The green itself is surrounded by bunkers left and right and going long is not a peach hon.
 The 6th is the hole where the camera will come out.
 It’s a long par 3, that plays short due to the over 100 foot drop to the 194 meter away green.
-The spectacular miles of coastline are in full view here so linger a while before you tee off.
+The spectacular miles of coastline of the Sea of Cortez are in full view here so linger a while before you tee off.

 The 7th is a 569-meter par 5 with a bunker that runs almost entirely along the fairway to the green.
 The green is perched atop of a small plateau that again will give you a chance to snap some great pictures before confronting the bar once again on the way to the 8th tee.
 The 8th is a par 4 where you drive over a small jungle patch in the middle of the fairway, the 9th a downhill par 4 with an amazing backdrop of the hills in the distance.
 Then you get to the Nicklaus nine.